Scotland’s LGBT history is filled with people who were courageous, dedicated and devoted to improving the legal and social conditions of LGBT Scots.

 In Renfrew, John lodged with the Early family.
 He was always eager to help out Mrs Early with household tasks and became a favourite resident at Pinkerton Lane.

 When John developed a sudden illness, this caused considerable worry for Mrs Early.
 So much so, that she contacted the local doctor despite John’s protestations.
-The doctor, on close examination, announced that John was actually female.
+The doctor, on close examination, announced that John was born female.

 Word soon reached Kirknewton of this ‘extraordinary fraud’.
 The parish authorities, who had been initially dismissive of Mary Ann’s claim, sent a delegation to the hospital in Paisley.